Nizar Qabbani: Diplomatic career

-After graduating from law school, Qabbani worked for the Syrian Foreign Ministry, serving as Consul or cultural attaché in several capital cities, including Beirut, Cairo, Istanbul, Madrid, and London.
-In 1959, when the United Arab Republic was formed, Qabbani was appointed Vice-Secretary of the UAR for its embassies in China.
-He wrote extensively during these years and his poems from China were some of his finest.
-He continued to work in diplomacy until he tendered his resignation in 1966.
+Following his graduation from law school, Qabbani joined the Syrian Ministry of Foreign Affairs, serving as consul or cultural attaché in several major cities, including Beirut, Cairo, Istanbul, Madrid, and London.
+In 1959, after the formation of the United Arab Republic, he was appointed vice-secretary for the union’s embassies in China.
+During his diplomatic postings, Qabbani continued to write prolifically, producing several works considered among his finest, including poems inspired by his time in China.
+He remained in the diplomatic service until his resignation in 1966.

-Poetic influences
+Literary influences

-At the age of fifteen, Nizar Qabbani’s sister died due to contested reasons.
-When asked whether he was a revolutionary, the poet answered: “Love in the Arab world is like a prisoner, and I want to set (it) free.
+At the age of fifteen, Qabbani’s older sister, Wisal, died under disputed circumstances.
+Reflecting on his literary approach, he once stated: “Love in the Arab world is like a prisoner, and I want to set it free.
 I want to free the Arab soul, sense, and body with my poetry.
 The relationships between men and women in our society are not healthy.”